 I like the color purple, so I gave my “Movie Festival Calendar” the color purple.
 Of course, there are several more color options to choose from.
 You can create several calendars with different hues.

-So now, whenever I add any events to my “Movie Festival Calendar”, those events will show up in a purple color on my Google Calendar.
+So now, whenever I add anyGoogle Calendar events to my “Movie Festival Calendar”, those events will show up in a purple color on my Google Calendar.

-How to Share a Google Calendar
+How to Share Google Calendar Guide

-Bear in mind that you cannot share your Google calendar on the mobile app.
+Bear in mind that you cannot share your Google Calendar on the mobile app.
 You must use your web browser on a computer to share Google Calendar.

-First, locate the calendar that you want to share on the left side of the screen.
+- First, locate the calendar that you want to share on the left side of the screen.
 If you have an extensive list of calendars, you may need to expand the “My Calendars” section so that you can see the entire list.

-Once again, click on those same three vertical dots you clicked when you changed the calendar color.
+- Once again, click on those same three vertical dots you clicked when you changed the calendar color.
 This time we will select “Settings and Sharing” from the mini pop-up menu.

-If the listed time zone is not correct, click on the arrow on the right side of the time zone module for a drop-down menu of all available time zones.
+- If the listed time zone is not correct, click on the arrow on the right side of the time zone module for a drop-down menu of all available time zones.
 Search for your current time zone and click on it.
 Now your correct timezone should be displayed for your calendar events.

 Are you a business that hosts several events that you want everyone to see?
 Are you a celebrity who wants to “accidentally” leak your whereabouts to the paparazzi?
-Luckily, you can make any of your Google calendars available to the public.
+Luckily, you can make any of your Google Calendars available to the public.

 When you enable this feature, anyone who has the link to your calendar can view your events.
 You do not have to share the link individually.

-Just scroll down past the time zone feature, until you find “Access Permissions for events”.
+Just scroll down past the time zone feature until you find “Access Permissions for events”.
 Now you can simply check “Make available to public”.

 If I find any other people who are movie fanatics like me, I may want to share my “Movie Festival Calendar” with them.
-In order to do this, we need to scroll down to the next section that says “Share with specific people”.
+Here’s how to sync Google Calendars with someone else by adding them:

 - Then, click “Add People”.

 You must know the email addresses of anyone that you want to share your calendar with.
 When you click “Add people” you can either: